dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/sisiwei/2015-spring-cuny-web-scraping">Homepage</a> /
 <a href="https://medium.com/@sisiwei/breaking-the-html-enigma-machine-cc4013c37532">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This is a skills class.
+        This is a skills class.
 I will be teaching you why web scraping is one of the most important tools available to journalists, but in only five weeks, I will primarily be teaching you the technical skill of how to scrape data from a website.
 Know that as a journalist, this is not enough.
-The real key ...</em></p>
+The real key
+        </small></p>

         <p>Instructors: Sisi Wei</p>
     </td>
     <td>
-        City University of New York
+        <small>City University of New York</small>
     </td>
   </tr>